sanko/infix/docs/cookbook.md

 **Problem**: You need to call a function from a system library (e.g., `user32.dll`) without linking against its import library at compile time.

 **Solution**: Use `infix`'s cross-platform library loading API to get a handle to the library and the function pointer, then create a trampoline.

+> **Finding Mangled Names**
+> This recipe relies on finding the "mangled" or "decorated" names that the C++ compiler generates for functions.
+You can find these names using your platform's tools:
+> - Linux/macOS: `nm -C mylibrary.so` or `readelf -sW mylibrary.so`
+> - Windows: `dumpbin /SYMBOLS mylibrary.dll` or `nm -C mylibrary.dll`

 ```c
 #include <infix/infix.h>